Abban-Fahim/notes/src/content/studies/Maths/Trigonometry & Geometry/Complex numbers.md

-If you're studying maths, mechanics, contemporary physics, dynamics... anything grounded in 'insanity', the imaginary unit is defined as so
+play -n synth 3 sine 300 fade l 0 3 2.8 trim 0 1 repeat 4;If you're studying maths, mechanics, contemporary physics, dynamics... anything grounded in 'insanity', the imaginary unit is defined as so

 $$i = \sqrt{-1}$$

 However, if you're studying electrical engineering, you will be a clown (like me) and use $j$ for the imaginary unit instead

-> [!abstract] The imaginary unit
+> The imaginary unit
 > $$i = j = \sqrt{-1} = \angle{90^{\circ}}$$
 >